 Cloud Storage for Accounting Source Documents

-Cloud storage is becoming more and more popular with business.
+Cloud storage is becoming more and more popular with businesses.
 It offers flexibility with the option to share documents between employees and accountants.
 There are lots of different options, but GSuite and Microsoft 365 are the most popular.

 Using cloud storage allows employees and accountants to access files and folders to make changes.
 It is also possible that more than one person can work on the same file.